Learn how to smoke cheese at home with this simple guide. Discover tips, best cheeses, and cold-smoking techniques for rich flavor.

 - Wood Pellets

-- Wrapping Material – plastic wrap or even a zip-top bag (vacuum seal if you have one).
-Some may even opt for butcher paper or waxed paper because it can breathe.
+- Wrapping Material – Wax Paper then inside a zip-top bag (vacuum seal if you have one)

 Ingredients

-- Cheese Cheddar, mozzarella, gouda, Monterey jack, gruyere, brie, and swiss.
+- Cheese About 2×6 chunks of Cheddar, mozzarella, gouda, Monterey jack, gruyere, brie, and swiss.

 Instructions